-All of Unum EEA Group's assets are invested in accordance with the Investment Management Policy, which requires that the Prudent Person Principles are met.
-In addition, the Investment Limits and Restrictions document for Unum Limited specifies requirements for the investment of assets covering technical provisions and capital requirements.
+All of Unum EEA Group's assets are invested in accordance with the Investment Management Policy, which requires that the Prudent Person Principle is met as set out in Chapters 2 to 5 of the Investments Part of the PRA Rulebook (which transpose Article 132 of the Solvency II Directive (2009/138/EC)).
+In addition, the Investment Limits and Restrictions document for UL specifies requirements for the investment of assets covering technical provisions and capital requirements.
 There are limits for investing in certain types of assets with restrictions on the currency, credit rating, duration and amounts of assets with single issuers.
 The document also defines the assessment of non-routine investment activities, managing any potential conflict of interests, treatment of assets not admitted for trading on a regulated financial market and derivatives.
 These are reviewed annually and approved by Board / appropriate committees.